 3. Remember that you can stay silent.
 Your 5th Amendment right allows you to keep silent and not incriminate yourself.
 Answer appropriate questions that don’t give too much information.

 5. Hire a great criminal defense attorney.
-Patrick Fragel Attorney at Law PC is the most experienced and reliable attorney who will help you get the best outcome in your DUI case.
+Patrick Fragel Attorney at Law PC is the most experienced and reliable attorney who will help you get the best outcome in your OWI case.

 1. Don’t try to escape.
 You may feel extremely frightened, but you cannot elude the police.